sami-chaaban/PlotAkta/README.md

 The data is plotted depending on the options selected in the command line arguments.
 The script has only been tested for Unicorn 7.0, 7.1, and 7.3 and CETAC 1.3.1.

-The CETAC fractions are labeled assuming that fractions are in between two Digital In peak signals.
-The Digital In signal is also shown for verification.
+The CETAC fractions are labeled assuming that true fractions are in between two dips in the signal (also shown for verification).
+See the last example above.

 ## Updates